Steve Miller (Idaho politician)

-Steven Miller (born in Wendell, Idaho) is a Republican former Idaho State Representative who represented District 26 in the A seat from 2012 until 2018.
+Steven Miller (born in Wendell, Idaho) is an American politician serving as a Republican member of the Idaho State Representative from District 24 in the B seat.
+He previously represented District 26 in the A seat from 2012 until 2018.
 Miller is a rancher and farmer by profession.

 Education

 Miller earned his BS degree in agricultural engineering from the University of Idaho.